samcottle/notes/commandline.md

 - `--help`: Gets more info on the syntax of a command.
 So `mkdir --help` gives you a list of arguments you can use with the `mkdir` command, for example.
 - `info`: Gets the programs manual. `info ls` brings up the manual for the `ls` command.
 This gives you a very similar result to `man`, but more to the point.
 - `man`: Gets the programs manual. `man ls` brings up the manual for the `ls` command.
 This gives you a very similar result to `info`, but with more contextual information. **Note**: For more user-friendly man pages, you can use curl to get online cheat sheets for popular linux commands.
 For example, `curl cheat.sh/grep` would get you information and examples for the `grep` command.
+- `apropos`: Searches for a specific term in installed `man` pages.
+For example, `apropos archive` will search through all `man` pages for the term "archive", and print a list of results.
 - `whatis`: Display a brief description of the command. `whatis ls` Gives you a short description (in this case the description `list directory contents`).

 ## Viewing files